Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 **THIS DOCUMENTATION SECTION IS STILL IN PROGRESS.**

-### 4.2 Scheduling the Cron Job on a Mac
+### 4.2 Scheduling the CRON Job on a Personal Machine (i.e., a Mac)

-The daily cron job uses Mac's `launchd` program, which should be already installed, and will run each day at 6am as long as the work/host computer is powered on and the cron job script is still loaded.
-Text and email notifications are sent out at 7:00am ET by the GCP cron job.
-There are several steps to scheduling the cron job on a mac.
+The daily CRON job uses Mac's `launchd` program, which should be already installed, and will run each day at 6am as long as the work/host computer is powered on and the CRON job script is still loaded.
+Text and email notifications are sent out at 7:00am ET by the GCP CRON job.
+There are several steps to scheduling the CRON job on a mac.

 First, you need to give the terminal permission to run the script.
 On the Mac, go to `Settings > Security & Privacy`.
 Click on `Full Disk Access` on the left list and go to the `Privacy` tab (**Figure 3.**).
 Add `Terminal` (in `Applications > Utilities`) to this list.
 To save this you will have to sign in as an administrator to the machine you're working on.
 Be sure to lock the administrator privileges before you close the Settings window.

 ![Figure 3 shows a screenshot of the full disk access settings window for a Mac.](images/full_disk_access.png)
 <br> **Figure 3.** Full Disk Access Settings window for a Mac.

-Next, running a cron job with the `launchd` program requires a correctly formatted plist file (here, `com.shellcast.dailyanalysis.cronjob.plist`).
+Next, running a CRON job with the `launchd` program requires a correctly formatted plist file (here, `com.shellcast.dailyanalysis.cronjob.plist`).
 This [blog post by Cecina Babich Morrow](https://babichmorrowc.github.io/post/launchd-jobs/) was especially helpful and the official documentation is [here](https://www.launchd.info/).
 If you need help debugging the plist script, [LaunchControl](https://www.soma-zone.com/LaunchControl/) is a helpful app for finding errors using the trail version.

-Next, the bash (.sh) script you're running in the cron job and all the other Python and R scripts that run within the bash script have to be executable.
+Next, the bash (.sh) script you're running in the CRON job and all the other Python and R scripts that run within the bash script have to be executable.
 Check to see that they are executable from the terminal window using `ls -l`.
 You should see "x"s in the far left column for each file (e.g., "-rwxr-xr-x").
 If it's no executable (e.g., "-rw-r--r--"), then use `chmod` to make each of them executable.

 ```{bash}
 # make a script executable
 chmod +x shellcast_daily_analysis.sh
 ```

-If needed, repeat this use of `chmod` for each of the Python and R scripts listed below in "cron job script run order".
+If needed, repeat this use of `chmod` for each of the Python and R scripts listed below in "CRON Job Script Run Order".
 All of them need to be executable.

-**Note:** I've (Sheila) successfully run the cron job without the plist file being executable.
+**Note:** I've (Sheila) successfully run the CRON job without the plist file being executable.

-Next, when you're ready to run the cron job, do the following:
+Next, when you're ready to run the CRON job, do the following:

 In the terminal, navigate to the LaunchAgents directory.